Referred to as low carb, high fat low carb, and ketogenic, a keto diet is one that is low in carbohydrates.

 Check out ketogenic diet food list.

-When you have to or want to go on a keto diet, you'll find the benefits far outweigh what you expect to be sacrifices.
+When you have to or want to go on an easy keto diet, you'll find the benefits far outweigh what you expect to be sacrifices.

 You can eat really almost everything you're used to eating with just a few easy-to-make adjustments and substitutions.